Sureserve

-Sureserve Group (formerly Sureserve Group plc and Lakehouse plc) is the UK’s leading provider of energy and compliance services to the social housing sector, providing services to homes and businesses across the UK.
-It was founded in 1988 and as of May 2023, it employed around 2,756 staff in 33 UK offices.
+Sureserve Group (formerly Sureserve Group plc and Lakehouse plc) is a British company that provides energy and compliance services to social housing and other homes and businesses.
+It was founded in 1988 and as of May 2023, employed around 2,756 staff in 33 UK offices.

 The group offer services in regeneration, compliance, energy services, and construction to the housing, education, public and commercial buildings sectors, with a focus on the UK public sector and regulated markets.

 History

 Lakehouse era

 Sureserve, which was known as Lakehouse until September 2019, was founded in 1988 and has headquarters in Dartford.

 Between 2011 and 2015, Lakehouse acquired ten complementary businesses to expand geographically and provide broader services.
 In 2011 Lakehouse acquired gas compliance services provider K&T Heating.
 In 2012 it acquired fire compliance business Allied Protection.
 Foster Property Maintenance was acquired in 2013.
 In 2014 it acquired energy services provider Everwarm, who also install electric vehicle charging infrastructure and solar PV systems. and water and air compliance services provider Nationwide.
 In 2015 it acquired smart metering specialists Providor, energy services broker and energy management service provider Orchard Energy, gas compliance services businesses Sure Maintenance and Aaron Heating, and lift compliance services provider Precision Lifts.

 Lakehouse floated on the London Stock Exchange in March 2015.

 In July 2017, Lakehouse confirmed that its fire compliance business, Allied Protection, was engaged by Royal Borough of Kensington and Chelsea in January 2017 to certify installed fire safety systems in Grenfell Tower, destroyed by a large fire on 14 June 2017.
-Allied was satisfied the system was maintained in accordance with the requirements and all evidence presented to date indicates that it performed as it was designed to do.
-Allied was however not responsible for the specification of the system.

 In August 2018, Lakehouse sold its construction and property services operations, Lakehouse Contracts, employing 236 staff, for £500,000 to a newly formed company, Mapps Group Limited.